dflook/terraform-github-actions/tofu-plan/README.md

 * `path`

-  Path to the OpenTofu root module to apply
+  The path to the OpenTofu root module to generate a plan for.

   - Type: string
   - Optional